 You should never rely solely on job search engines to find a job.
 In fact, experts recommend that job search engines should only account for 20% of your job-hunting efforts.

-Very few people walk in with a resume these days which is why this tactic can move you ten-fold up the hiring ladder.
+- Walk-In.
 The idea is to find a company that you’d be interested to work in, research their company culture and walk to their offices and request a meetup with a manager.
 Ensure that you create a lasting fast impression and have your resume and cover letter ready.

+- Use a Headhunters and Recruiters.
 You can also enlist professional help from headhunters and recruiting agencies to land your dream job.

 When searching for a job it’s always a good idea to use a variety of resources including job search sites, networking, and traditional walk-in techniques.
 Before you start applying for jobs, ensure that your resume is up to date and it’s optimized with the right keywords to increase your chances during ATS screening.